scilus/tractoflow/README.md

 [https://tractoflow-documentation.readthedocs.io](https://tractoflow-documentation.readthedocs.io)

-This documentation present who to install and launch TractoFlow on a local computer and an High Performance Computer.
+This documentation presents how to install and launch TractoFlow on a local computer and a High Performance Computer.

-If you are a user and NOT A DEVELOPPER, we HIGHLY RECOMMEND to follow the instructions on the documentation website.
+If you are a user and NOT A DEVELOPER, we HIGHLY RECOMMEND following the instructions on the documentation website.

 Singularity
 -----------
-If you are on Linux, please use the Singularity container the run TractoFlow
+If you are on Linux, we recommend using the Singularity container to run TractoFlow

-Please download Singularity container built here:
+Prebuild Singularity images are available here:

 [http://scil.dinf.usherbrooke.ca/en/containers_list/](http://scil.dinf.usherbrooke.ca/en/containers_list/)

-FOR DEVELOPPERS: The Singularity repository is available here:
+FOR DEVELOPERS: The Singularity repository is available here:
 [singularity-TractoFlow](https://github.com/scilus/singularity-tractoflow)

 Docker
 ------
-If you are on MacOS or Windows, please use the Docker container the run TractoFlow
+If you are on MacOS or Windows, we recommend using the Docker container to run TractoFlow

-Please download Docker container built here:
+Prebuilt Docker images are available here:

 [http://scil.dinf.usherbrooke.ca/en/containers_list/](http://scil.dinf.usherbrooke.ca/en/containers_list/)